 How are herbal remedies taken?

-Herbs may be used singly or mixed together as formulas and may be taken as ‘teas’ (infusions or decoctions), powdered or encapsulated, or made into alcohol-based tinctures or other liquid preparations such as glycerites for children.
-They may also be applied externally in creams, ointments and poultices.
+Herbs may be used singly or mixed together as formulas and may be taken as ‘tisanes’ (tea infusions or decoctions), powders or encapsulated capsules, or made into alcohol-based tinctures or other liquid preparations such as glycerites for children, honey and electuaries.
+They may also be applied externally in creams, ointments, topical oils and poultices.
+Carolina’s endobiogeny training means she is able to recommend essential oils in oral, nebulised and topical blends.